 Here are five reasons Reading is such an appealing place to live.

-Excellent transport links
+1. Excellent transport links

 National Express coaches pick up from Reading town centre, the train station, the Royal Berkshire Hospital, the University of Reading and Calcot, and the excellent local bus service covers the entire Reading urban area and some of the local villages.

-High employment and earnings
+2. High employment and earnings

-Reading has a strong labour market with a high rate of employment and higher than average earnings.
-1
+Reading has a strong labour market with a high rate of employment and higher-than-average earnings.1

 This is based on a number of different sectors, but IT, investment and insurance play a big part in the town’s flourishing economy.
 Reading is home to some major British companies and the UK offices of foreign multinationals.
-Corporations such as Verizon Business, Cisco, Prudential, Symantec, Microsoft, Oracle and LogicaCMG are all based in the area.
+International corporations such as Verizon Business, Cisco, Prudential, Symantec, Microsoft, Oracle and LogicaCMG are all based in the area.

-First class educational establishments
+3. First-class educational establishments

 And schools in Reading boast some impressive statistics (provided by Living Reading2):

-• The best A level results in the country with the highest average point score per academic entry – three schools in the top 100 schools.
+- The best A-level results in the country with the highest average point score per academic entry – three schools in the top 100 schools.

-• 8th best school for GCSE results (Reading School) and three schools in the top 50.
+- 8th best school for GCSE results (Reading School) and three schools in the top 50.

-• Reading has a higher proportion of pupils going to Oxbridge and Russell Group universities in the UK.
+- Reading has a higher proportion of pupils going to Oxbridge and Russell Group universities in the UK.

-A wide choice of shopping and dining experiences
+4. A wide choice of shopping and dining experiences

 Reading town centre is renowned for its variety of retailers from well-known high-street chains to an eclectic mix of independent stores.
 On Broad Street, independent local traders set up in front of the historic former chapel-turned bookstore.